freenas/freenas-docs/userguide/jails.rst

 Jails
 =====

 Jails are a lightweight, operating-system-level virtualization.
-One or multiple services can run in a jail, isolating those services from the host %brand% system.
-Jails are also used as the basis for
+One or multiple services can run in a jail, isolating those services from the host %brand% system. %brand% uses the
-%brand% :ref:Plugins.
+`iocage <https://github.com/iocage/iocage>`__ utility for jail management.
+Jails are also used as the basis for %brand% :ref:`Plugins`.
 The main differences between a user-created jail and a plugin are that plugins are preconfigured and usually provide only a single service.

 By default, jails run the
 `FreeBSD <https://www.freebsd.org/>`__